Giacinto Morera: Tracts of his personality and attitudes

 In his commemorative papers, Carlo Somigliana describes extensively Morera's personality: according to him, he was a devoted friend and precious colleague, capable of serenely judging men and facts.
 On the very personal level, he remembers him as a cheerful person and a witty talker.

 His intelligence is described as sharp and penetrating, his mind as uncommonly lucid, himself as possessing analytic and critical abilities and being versatile, capable to grasp and appreciate every kind of manifestation of the human intellect.
 Nevertheless, Somigliana also states that he was not interested in any scientific or other kind of field outside of his own realm of expertise.
-Morera (1889) himself, in the inaugural address as the rector of the University of Genova, after quoting a statement attributed to Peter Guthrie Tait, revealed the reason behind his views: "In science, the one who has a sound and solid knowledge, even in a narrow field, holds a true strength and he can use it whenever he needs: the one who has only a superficial knowledge, however wide and striking, holds nothing, and indeed he often holds a weakness pushing him towards vanity".
+Morera (1889) himself, in the inaugural address as the rector of the University of Genoa, after quoting a statement attributed to Peter Guthrie Tait, revealed the reason behind his views: "In science, the one who has a sound and solid knowledge, even in a narrow field, holds a true strength and he can use it whenever he needs: the one who has only a superficial knowledge, however wide and striking, holds nothing, and indeed he often holds a weakness pushing him towards vanity".

 Acknowledged as honest, loyal and conscientious, good-tempered and with a good intellect, his simple manners earned him affection even when performing the duties of dean and rector at the University of Genoa.
 Also Maggi (1910) describes him as a man of high moral value, and ascribes to such qualities the reason of his success in social relations and in performing his duties as a civil servant.

 However, despite being successful in social relations, he did not care for, nor appreciate, appearances and was not interested in activities other than teaching and doing research: consequently, he was not well known outside the circle of his family and relatives and the circle of his colleagues.
 He did not make a display of himself, careless of not being acknowledged by everyone for his true value: he also had a serious conception of life and strongly disliked vanity and superficiality.

 According to Somigliana, his entire life was devoted to the higher unselfish ideal of scientific research: and Maggi (1910) also remarks that only his beloved family shared the same attentions and cares he reserved for his lifelong ideal.